libraryofcelsus/Aetherius_AI_Assistant/readme.md

 20. Once the local Qdrant server is running, it should be auto detected by Aetherius.
 If No Qdrant server is running, Aetherius will save to disk.
 (See: https://docs.docker.com/desktop/backup-and-restore/ for how to make backups.)

+(If using Ui, edit settings outside of api folder.
+If using Api, edit settings inside the Api Folder.
+Discord and Gradio use the Api.)

 21. Copy your Google Api key to key_google.txt  (You can disable the External Resources Web_Search in the script file.)

 22. Copy your Google CSE ID to key_google_cse.txt